statsmaths/stat209/_notes/class03-introduction-r.md

 ### Assignment

+I have posted a file called `lab03.R` (Note: lab numbers correspond to the class number).
+Open this in R and follow the instructions.

-I have posted notes on the website, called **Class 00**, for installing R, RStudio and all of the required packages on your own machine.
+I have also posted notes on the website, called **Class 00**, for installing R, RStudio and all of the required packages on your own machine.
 If you plan on using your own computer in this course, which I highly recommend (you'll need to write all of the projects using RStudio), please follow this instructions